Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-17

 Question 20

-- You should prepare food for a picnic.
+- You should just order a pizza instead.

 Choose the sentence that is best made from the given cues in each of the following questions.